leanhthien/week1/README.md

 The following **additional** features are implemented:

-* [x] Improve the length of overview for a fixxed size.
+* [x] Improve the length of overview for a fixed size.
 * [x] Add title inside poster of popular movies.
+* [x] Use parcel to transfer data between activities.

 ## Video Walkthrough